quianalytics/WarRoom-Frontend/PLAN.md

 - Setup uses a static team list; could be replaced by `/teams` API.
 - Trade engine uses a Rich Hill-style curve approximation, not a hard-coded table.
 - Future picks are modeled as generic round slots with no protections.
+- Trade sheets show user-controlled team assets on the left; when multiple user teams exist, the user selects which team to trade for.

 ## Testing and Validation (Current State)
 - No automated tests referenced yet.